 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just before removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 8.
-If necessary, remove the new adapter from the antistatic package.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 3.
+If the system is running, stop the system.
+For instructions, see Stopping the system or logical partition. - 4.
+Remove the power supply filler by pushing down the orange locking lever and pull out the filler.